ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

     * - SKAO Jupyter Notebook Standard
       - Description
     * - Naming
-      - Use expressive names for your notebooks that describe what your notebook is doing.
+      - Use expressive names that describe what your notebook is doing.
     * - Directory Structure
       - Notebooks should be placed inside a /notebooks directory, at the root of your repository.
     * - Execution
       - Avoid ambiguous execution orders.
-To ensure that your notebook is reproducible and creates the expected results, restart the kernel and execute all cells of the notebook before you share your notebook.
+To ensure that your notebook is reproducible and creates the expected results, restart the kernel and execute all cells of the notebook before you share it.
     * - Modularisation
       - Use modularisation (i.e. modules, functions, classes) if reasonable.
     * - Testing